$Z_2$ index for gapless fermionic modes in the vortex core of three dimensional paired Dirac fermions: Perturbation theory for line vortex about

 \section{Perturbation theory for line vortex about $k_z$}

-In this section we show that the $Z_2$ index for the fermionic zero modes bound to the point vortex, also dictates the number of one dimensional dispersive modes along the line vortex in three spatial dimensions.
-The momentum along the vortex core ($k_z$) is shown to leave the zero energy sub-space of the underlying two dimensional Hamiltonian (multiple copies of $H_{gen}^{JR}$) invariant.
-Consequently, a first order perturbation theory for $k_z$ is exact and the dispersive modes along the vortex core are the linear combinations of the vortex zero modes.
-We here prove this statement with underlying topologically non-trivial odd-parity and s-wave pairing separately. \\
+In this section we show that the $Z_2$ index for the fermionic zero modes bound to the point vortex, also dictates the number of one-dimensional dispersive modes along the line vortex in three spatial dimensions.
+The momentum along the vortex core ($k_z$) is shown to leave the zero energy sub-space of the underlying two-dimensional Hamiltonian (multiple copies of $H_{gen}^{JR}$) invariant.
+Consequently, a first-order perturbation theory for $k_z$ is exact and the dispersive modes along the vortex core are the linear combinations of the vortex zero modes.
+We here prove this statement with underlying topologically non-trivial odd-parity and s-wave pairings separately. \\